 Jackson State online courses are developed and taught by JSCC instructors.
 Jackson State Community College uses eLearn (D2L) to deliver our online courses.
 You will use your JSCC network login to access the system.

 TN eCampus courses and JSCC courses use the same learning management system platform (D2L/Brightspace) which means you don't have to learn how to navigate a new system.
 However, you will log in to the TN eCampus course site with a username and password that is different from the login you use to access your JSCC courses.
+Students will receive an email from TNeCampus that contains login information.

 TN eCampus Website